 All children at Lily B. wear uniforms.
-Here is the FWISD policy for dress code.
+Here is the dress code policy.

 Don't be late!
 The FWISD's tardy/absentee policy can be found in the FWISD Student Code of Conduct.

 Dual Language Enrichment Program

 In 2013, Lily B. Clayton was fortunate to become one of the first two elementary schools in Fort Worth to be designated a 2-way Dual Language Enrichment School.
 All incoming Kindergarten students may apply to be in the program.
 There is one Dual Language class per grade.
 Therefore, it's a lottery system to get in.
 By 2nd grade, children in the program will be fluent in both English and Spanish.

 To learn more about the FWISD Dual Language program, click here.